 Safeguarding in the Diocese of Blackburn

-Regionally, the Diocese of Blackburn has a safeguarding team, led by Sharon Hassall, the Diocesan Safeguarding Adviser.
+Regionally, the Diocese of Blackburn has a safeguarding team.
 Here are the the contact details for the Safeguarding Team:

-Sharon, Rachael and Julie are based at the Diocesan offices at Clayton House, Walker Office Park, Blackburn, BB1 2QE, telephone 01254 503070.
-An excellent resource available on the Diocesan website is the Parish Toolkit which has guidance and templates for use in our Parish.
+The safeguarding team are based at the Diocesan offices at Clayton House, Walker Office Park, Blackburn, BB1 2QE, telephone 01254 503070.

 Safeguarding in the Parish of Christ Church Thornton

-In the meantime, if you have any questions or concerns relating to Safeguarding at Christ Church Thornton, please contact the Vicar, Churchwardens or Parish Manager.
+The Parish Safeguarding Officer (PSO) at Christ Church is Mr David Taylor.
+Telephone: 07702 836938.
+If you have any questions or concerns relating to Safeguarding at Christ Church Thornton, please contact the Parish Safeguarding Officer, the Vicar, Churchwardens or Parish Manager.

-Or if it is inappropriate to speak to them, please contact Sharon Hassall, the Diocesan Safeguarding Adviser (telephone: 07711 485170 or email).
+Or if it is inappropriate to speak to them, please contact the Diocesan Safeguarding Adviser (telephone: 07711 485170 or email).